 She also provided training and coaching, inclusive of dual language learning, PITC principles and program leadership in diverse settings.

 Crocker received a dual BA in psychology and social welfare from the University of California, Berkeley and an MA in educational leadership from Mills College.
 She is an Anderson Head Start Management Fellow, and PITC and Circle of Security certified.

-Peter L. Mangione is Co-Director of WestEd's Center for Child & Family Studies.
+Peter L. Mangione is Senior Director of Early Childhood Strategic Initiatives at WestEd and Director of the PITC.
 He provides leadership in the development of comprehensive professional learning resources for infant and toddler care teachers and the evaluation of early childhood programs and services.
 His contributions have helped make the Program for Infant/Toddler Care a national model for training early childhood practitioners.

 Mangione received a BA in psychology from Oakland University and an MS and PhD in education and human development from the University of Rochester.
 In addition, he studied at the Merrill-Palmer Institute for Child and Family Studies and completed a post-doctoral fellowship at the Max-Planck-Institute for Psychiatry in Munich, Germany, where he specialized in infant development.